Walter Wade (botanist): Career

 By 1776, Wade had established his practice in surgery and midwifery, first at Bolton Street, and later at his father's pharmacy on Capel Street.
 On 25 July 1777 a testimonial was signed by 10 of Dublin's most prominent physicians stating that Wade should receive a 'Diploma to Practice physick' because of the 'certain proofs of [his] capacity, skill and attention in his attendance on many persons committed to his care in the medical line' or had 'reason to believe him a person of medical experience'.
-Later, on 27 June 1786, he was conferred with the degree of doctor of medicine by University of St Andrews, and in October 1786 was examined at K&QCPI and admitted as a licentiate.
+Later, on 27 June 1786, he was conferred with the degree of doctor of medicine by the University of St Andrews, and in October 1786 was examined at K&QCPI and admitted as a licentiate.

 Aylmer Bourke Lambert in a letter to (Sir) James Edward Smith states that through Wade's exertions a grant of £300 was obtained to establish the botanic garden at Dublin, and that he intended to publish a work entitled Flora Dublinensis.
 Undated folio sheets of this proposed work exist, with plates, under the title Floræ Dublinensis Specimen, but it was never carried out.
 This unrealised book was based on Flora Londinensis by William Curtis, and remained unpublished due to financial difficulties.
-Despite the manuscript not being published, Wade gave public lectures on botany in 1789 from his home on Capel Street, and in 1792 he was appointed lecturer on Botany at the Royal College of Surgeons.
+Despite the manuscript not being published, Wade gave public lectures on botany in 1789 from his home on Capel Street, and in 1792 he was appointed lecturer on Botany at the Royal College of Surgeons in Ireland.
 He was later appointed founding professor of botany in 1804, remaining in that post until his death in 1825.

 In 1792, he was elected an honorary member of the Dublin Society for Improving Husbandry, Manufactures and the Useful Arts, going on to present his manuscript, Catalogus systematicus plantarum indigenarum in Comitatu Dublinensi inventarum, to the Society.
 This work, dedicated to John Foster, is in Latin (275 pages 8vo), arranged on the Linnæan system, with carefully verified localities and indexes of the Latin, English, and Irish names.
 The sedges and cryptogamic plants were reserved for a second part, which was never published.
 Lady Kane, in her anonymous Irish Flora (Dublin, 1833), says of this work (preface, p. vii) that it was "the first that appeared in Ireland under a systematic arrangement", and that its author "may be justly considered as the first who diffused a general taste for botany in this country".

 Wade was the first Irish botanist to study native Irish grasses, and in 1795 he presented his manuscript to the Society which listed the 41 species of grass he identified, along with dried specimens.
 Wade visited various parts of Ireland in search of plants in 1796.

 It is thought that Wade was a member of the Dublin Society of United Irishmen in the 1790s.
 He was also a member of the Grand Master's Lodge of the Irish Freemasons and in 1793 was appointed deputy grand master of the Grand Lodge of Ireland, resigning in 1799.
 He was a member of the choral group, the Hibernian Catch Club.